Council Budget 2021-22

 If The Hive could no longer offer these services due to cuts, what would the council do to support with enhancing Young peoples’ attainment & engagement

-Mrs Lane over 3 years ago
+Mrs Lane almost 4 years ago

 Will parking charges for the Country Parks be scrapped permanently?
 More than ever exercise outdoors in crucial.
 However, at the same time it isn't good to give people the impression they can all turn up in cars at once to the popular parks and spaces.
 Is there a proposal to educate people to enjoy our beautiful open spaces but with responsibility to others' health as well as the environment?

-FionaC over 3 years ago
+FionaC almost 4 years ago

 I have been involved with Woodchurch Swimming Club for over 30 years and very concerned for the future of Woodchurch Leisure centre Pool.
 Back in 2009 the club, local residents, user groups, GP's and councillors fought a threatened closure of the pool We were successful and here we go again 11 years later with an even bigger threat not only to Woodchurch but Europa Pools also.
 Past two years we have been well aware that Woodchurch Leisure centre was going to be THE AQUATIC CENTRE in Wirral.
 So what has happened to those plans at a high cost to train staff up to be qualified Level 1 and Level 2 teachers.
 The pool is used by two swimming clubs, council swimming lessons, school swimming lessons and obviously the public.
 If Woodchurch closes where are the children in that catchment area going to have their national curriculum school swimming lessons?
 Several schools in the area do not need to pay out on transport to get the children to the pool, they walk.
 If Europa closes, where do all those children in a wide area attend for their school swimming lessons ??

-BT over 3 years ago
+BT almost 4 years ago

 Why is it so hard to balance your budget?